 Another fatal return trip to the lighthouse occurred in August 1959, when Seaman Willis Parker was making his way back to the lighthouse after having transported a special work crew back to Key West.
 Boatswain’s mate Furman Williamson, who was alone at the lighthouse, lowered the large block and hook to retrieve the launch from the water.
 When it was within reach, Parker grabbed the block, but before he could attach the hook to the boat’s line, a wave lifted the vessel up and away from the tower.
 Instinctively, Parker grabbed onto the block, which then swung back like a pendulum towards the tower ramming his head into a piling and causing him to fall into the water.
 Williamson quickly threw him a life ring, to which Parker was able to cling for a couple of moments before slipping below the waves.
 Again, the keeper aboard the tower could only watch in horror.
 The next day, Parker’s body was found by a member of the search party – his brother.

 Sombrero Reef is a popular dive and snorkel site, and boats are regularly sprinkled about the lighthouse.
-Each day, as the sun slips into the water, Sombrero Light comes to life, emitting a white flash every ten seconds.
-Two red sectors, added to the lantern in 1893, change a portion of the white light to red, informing vessels where the still-dangerous reef lies.
+For over 150 years, as the sun slipped into the water each evening, Sombrero Light would come to life, emitting its guiding white light.
+Two red sectors, added to the lantern in 1893, changed a portion of the white light to red, informing vessels of the location of the dangerous reef.